 Securities with values based on quoted market prices in active markets for identical assets are classified within level 1 of the fair value hierarchy.
-These securities include active common stock, units, warrants, rights, preferred stocks, exchange traded funds ("ETFs") and corporate bonds.
+These securities include actively traded common stock, exchange traded funds ("ETFs"), units, warrants, rights and preferred stocks.

 Certain positions for which trading activity may not be readily visible, including certain corporate bonds and preferred stock, are stated at fair value and classified within level 2 of the fair value hierarchy.
 The estimated fair values assigned by management are determined in good faith and are based on available information considering trading activity, broker quotes, quotations provided by published pricing services, counterparties and other market participants, and pricing models using quoted inputs, and do not necessarily represent the amounts which might ultimately be realized.
-As level 2 investments include positions that are not always traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and/or non-transferability.
+As level 2 investments include positions that are not always traded in active markets, valuations may be adjusted to reflect illiquidity.
 Level 3 securities consist of financial instruments where market data is not readily available or observable.